 Bio-Information System Laboratory (BISL), designated as a national research laboratory in 2005, has been developing innovative bioinformatics technologies and applying the technologies to medical and scientific applications.
 It has developed MONET to infer large-scale genetic networks from gene expression profiles by using Bayesian networks.
 The software is currently distributed through the international Cytoscape consortium.
 The laboratory has conducted international collaboration with Univ. of California at San Diego and Samsung Medical Center, and introduced a concept of network markers, which can resolve the shortcomings of conventional gene markers for disease diagnosis.
-The technology has been cited more than 1,700 times according to the Google citation analysis.
+The technology has been cited around 2,000 times according to the Google citation analysis.
 BISL is also leading a national research project called ‘Bio-Synergy Research Project’, where multi-component-multi-target effects of drugs and functional foods are analyzed with computerized virtual human systems called CODA along with structured assays of cell-based, animal-based, and clinical experiments.
 It is actively developing big bio-data mining and systems bioinformatics technologies to uncover hidden but essential rules behind various bio-medical phenomena.
 BISL is fostering passionate leaders creating new industries in the bio-medical fields

 Network Bioinformatics team is developing virtual physiological human systems that can be utilized in interpreting traditional medicine or natural compound efficacy and analyzing activation mechanisms based on computational approaches.
 To achieve these goals, we collect and integrate various types of biological data set encompassing protein-protein interaction networks, metabolic networks, gene regulatory networks and diverse over molecule interactions with their context information.
 From the integrated data, we develop a generic virtual physiological human system.
 With the application of simulation and inference techniques to our constructed system, we study the efficacy, side effects, and mechanisms of natural compounds and combination drugs for the treatment of diseases.